Skip to content

 • Imports iptables_rules.yml to configure network rules on deploy_node

-• It will configure network forwarding and postrouting rules to route traffic to k8s nodes
+• Configures network forwarding and postrouting rules to route traffic to k8s node

 • Imports download_artifact.yml to fetch the Wire components

-• It is required to download all the artifacts required for further installation like docker images, helm charts etc.
+• Required to download all artifacts needed for further installation

-• Sets up SSH proxy access to cluster nodes by:
+• Configures SSH proxy access to cluster nodes

-• Creating a temporary directory for SSH keys on the localhost
+• Creates temporary directory for SSH keys on localhost

 • Imports setup-offline-sources.yml to configure the asset host

-• It will offer wire deployment artifacts as service for further installation
+• Offers Wire deployment artifacts as HTTP service for installation

 • Imports seed-offline-containerd.yml to seed containers in K8s cluster nodes